-Spicy Mango Moscow Mule with muddled jalapeño, chilled vodka, fresh mango purée, lime juice and a hefty pour of refreshing Q Mixers Ginger Beer starts off with light fruitiness and ends with a lingering spice that entices you to take another sip.
+Spicy Mango Moscow Mule with muddled jalapeño, chilled vodka, fresh mango purée, lime juice and ginger beer starts off a little fruity and ends with a lingering spice that entices you to take another sip.

 This post has been sponsored by Q Mixers.
 All thoughts and opinions are my own.

 I love mango cocktails and anything that mixes fruit and spice – especially Moscow mules.
 And this one has it all!
 Fruitiness from fresh mango puree, warm spice from ginger beer and lingering heat from the chili pepper.